Taiwan vs. China: some facts never mentioned by pro-China forces

 No matter how much China has improved, Taiwan is still ahead of China on various measures.
 However much China has improved, it’s still a long way to go to bring China to where Taiwan is.
 The most important point is that not many Taiwanese consider themselves Chinese nor would Taiwanese accept the human rights abuse in China and let go of the freedom and democracy we have fought hard for.
 Unfortunately, the majority of press in Taiwan are pro-China or even owned by Chinese business and have been exaggerating China’s progress (which is limited to certain areas and certain social circles) and putting Taiwan down whenever they can.

-In my personal opinion, if Taiwan were to unify with China, it would be like a teaspoon of coffee mate going into a big pot of black coffee.
+In my opinion, if Taiwan were to unify with China, it would be like a teaspoon of coffee mate going into a big pot of black coffee.
 I am not convinced that Taiwan would be allowed to follow the HK model because there’s no one else to impress or lure with the HK model after Taiwan is also in their bag.
 In other words, they don’t have to worry about the image the present to Taiwan or to the world anymore.
 They can do pretty much anything to anyone especially now the Olympics is out of the way.
 This notion of ‘constructive engagement’ with China has pretty much failed and worse, it has handed the government the wealth and power to justify dictatorship to their people.
 Sadly, from my interactions with some highly educated Chinese living in the West, it seems that a lot of them actually buy this argument.
 Even if Taiwan does follow the HK model, China has broken their promises to HK, which just shows Taiwanese that China cannot be trusted.

 As Ma insists on implementing policies that would drain the Taiwanese economy (e.g. encouraging more Taiwanese business to go to China when China’s economy is going downhill; boosting inflation by huge and sudden increases in petrol prices and electricity charges as well as massive government spending on infrastructures or building projects that are clearly not needed), it does make one wonder whether Ma is helping China close the gap between the two countries by dragging Taiwan down and pouring Taiwanese funds into China so that Taiwan can be forced to unify with China.
 Because democracy has developed for decades in Taiwan, I am worried about the possibility of a massacre in Taiwan if Taiwanese don’t do more right now to stop Ma from handing Taiwan to China.